for version 4.2.6

 If you are building a video surveillance system from scratch, all you need is SecuritySpy, a Mac, and some IP cameras.
 If you have an existing system using analog cameras, SecuritySpy can use these alongside more modern IP cameras, allowing you to transition to a state-of-the-art digital system.

 SecuritySpy's flexibility will allow you to set up a system that is tailored for your individual needs, whether you want a single camera or a hundred.

 This manual describes how to use the SecuritySpy software itself.
 For information about how to choose, install and set up the hardware of your CCTV system, see the SecuritySpy Installation Manual.

 Initially, SecuritySpy will detect and display all local (USB, Thunderbolt and built-in) devices connected to your Mac.
 If you are using IP cameras, you can add them in the Preferences window.

-SecuritySpy's main All Cameras window shows video streams from all configured cameras in a grid view.
-You can also create Group windows that contain whichever cameras you choose to add to them.
-This is useful in a large installation, to organise cameras into logical groups.
+SecuritySpy's main All Cameras window shows live video streams from all configured cameras in a grid view.
+You can also create group windows that contain particular groups of cameras — useful in larger installations to organise cameras into logical collections.

-In order to record video from a camera, it must be "armed", and there are three modes that can be armed independently:
+In order to record video from a camera or for events to be triggered, it must be armed, and there are three modes that can be armed independently:

-To manually arm a particular mode for a particular camera, right-click on its video image to get a pop-up menu that allows you to do this, or use the Control menu in the main menu bar at the top of the screen.
-Alternatively, each mode can be armed automatically based on a schedule (for example, so that Motion Capture is active only at night), which can be set up in the Preferences window.
+To set a schedule or override for a particular camera, right-click on its video image (or on its name or status in the Camera Info window) to get a pop-up menu that allows you to do this, or use the Control menu at the top of the screen.

 This window is available by selecting Camera Info from the Window menu: